open5e/open5e/source/monsters/tome-of-beasts/A/abominable-beauty.rst

-30 feet of the abominable beauty who is targeted by this attack and who meets the abominable beauty’s gaze must succeed on a DC 17 Charisma saving throw or be blinded.
+30 feet of the abominable beauty who is targeted by this attack and who meets the abominable beauty’s gaze must succeed on a DC 17 Charisma saving throw or be :ref:`srd:blinded`.
 If the saving throw succeeds, the target creature is permanently immune to this abominable beauty’s Blinding Gaze.